 Nothing elaborate.
 A small set of exercises or a run or possibly the gym at your hotel.
 Just to keep up a routine if you have one and add that little immunity by way of staying healthy.
 Sometimes, a 15 minutes stretch-out is also, useful.
 And hey, its fun too, especially if you are running along the roads and the beach. 🙂

 While we are all cognizant of these facts, what is important to know is that you need to be prepared for every eventuality.
 There are chances that despite the precautions, you do have a mild form of stomach upset or fever when you are traveling.
-I always, carry a medical kit for such eventualities.
+In my list of things to pack for traveling, there is always a medical kit for such eventualities.
 While you can always buy somewhere you are, sometimes owing to various reasons, it becomes difficult.
 Some reasons being –

-- OTC medical rules.
+- OTC medicine rules.
 Not every country has the same rules when it comes to medicines.
 Even the most common ones in some countries need a prescription

 - Language barriers – Reminds me of Thailand where I was not sure if I was picking up the right medicine for everything was written in Thai